 Based on material developed from the focus group discussions, a survey will be designed for refugees and asylum seekers to ensure that their own views and experiences are included in the development of services.

-Finally a social care model will be implemented as a pilot scheme in various settings in order to evaluate the effectiveness of the care provided.
+Finally a social care model will be implemented as a pilot scheme in various settings (but not in Sweden) in order to evaluate the effectiveness of the care provided.